 grievance committee in one of 13 judicial districts across the state.

 These local grievance committees help the State Bar interview witnesses

 and gather documents.
 The local grievance committee investigates and reports back to the state bar.
 The state bar then makes the final determination on the file.The Rules of Professional Conduct can be found at the State Bar's website, www.ncbar.gov.How to file a complaint.Once you have decided that you want to file a complaint you will need to do it with the North

-Carolina State Bar, it is easy to get started.
+Carolina State Bar.
 Just fill out a State Bar

 complaint form which can be obtained by clicking here or by calling them directly at 919-828-4620.